PopulateTools/afct-microsite/_posts/2021-09-03-the-business-case-is-won-how-the-benefits-of-mandatory-sustainability-reporting-by-business-really-do-outweigh-the-costs-–-part-one.md

 margin-left: -29px;
 margin-bottom: -29px;">{% asset 'logos/logo-frankbold.png' %}</a>

-*This is the seventh article by Richard Howitt,* *Strategic advisor on corporate sustainability, Senior Advisor at Frank Bold, formerly MEP and CEO of the IIRC.
+*By Richard Howitt,* *Strategic advisor on corporate sustainability, Senior Advisor at Frank Bold, formerly MEP and CEO of the IIRC.
 The article is a part of the series of monthly briefings on sustainability reporting in 2021.
 The second part of this article can be found here.
 It demonstrates a ‘wave’ of evidence which complements and reinforces the European findings.* [](https://purposeofcorporation.us10.list-manage.com/subscribe?u=66bafd0ef0d33f5bf8fbe1e87&id=113ab4bd34)

 *The previous articles covered various topics such as [reporting on governance (G of ESG)](https://www.allianceforcorporatetransparency.org/news/what-needs-to-be-reported-on-governance-of-esg.html), [climate transition plans](https://www.allianceforcorporatetransparency.org/news/climate-transition-plans-how-eu-standards-can-help-companies-to-focus-on-the-right-data.html), [SMEs´ reporting](https://www.allianceforcorporatetransparency.org/news/smes-and-the-future-of-european-sustainability-reporting-rules-small-businesses-deserve-to-get-clarity-to-address-the-sustainability-challenge.html) or [sustainability due diligence](https://www.allianceforcorporatetransparency.org/news/sustainability-due-diligence-what-it-means-for-companies-and-how-eu-sustainability-standards-can-help.html).
 All the articles can be found [here](https://www.allianceforcorporatetransparency.org/news/categories/#monthly-articles).
 [Sign-up](https://purposeofcorporation.us10.list-manage.com/subscribe?u=66bafd0ef0d33f5bf8fbe1e87&id=113ab4bd34) to our newsletter to stay up to date.*